an-erd/ble_beacon/README.md

 and you can connect to the device!

-In sections [Understanding the Advertising Data](#understanding_the_advertising_data) below you will get more information on the Advertising data and how to read it.
+In section [Understanding the Advertising Data](#understanding-the-advertising-data) below you will get more information on the Advertising data and how to read it.

 ### Provided Services

 In addition you can connect to the device and use additional features such as download and deletion of data points or DFU device update.
-See below for additional information.
+See below in section [Provided Services by Device](#provided-services-by-device) for additional information.

 ### Offline Buffer Functionality

 Beside the advertising of the sensor measurements the beacon can store the measurements in an offline buffer.
 The offline buffer is located  in RAM, i.e. with a reboot the values will be reset, too.
 Currently 20.000 bytes are reserved for the offline buffer, with an size of 16 bytes for one entry, this gives 20.000/16 bytes = 1.250 entries.
 With an interval of 15 min/entry the beacon will store data for around 13 days.
 If the buffer is full, the oldest value will be deleted (i.e. a ring buffer is used).
-The data of the offline buffer can be accessed and downloaded when connecting to the device.
+The data of the offline buffer can be accessed, downloaded and cleared when connected to the device.

 ### Available Sensors on Board